nicolls1/adverity-challenge/README.md

 I chose to use Chakra UI and React Query out of comfort even though they are a bit overkill for such a tiny app.
 I see Chakra UI's theming as its main advantage and I didn't focus on UI (as it was requested not to).
-In addition, the theming is also very powerful when you would like to reuse components and this is just a one off implementation.
 React Query takes care of all of the chores around fetching and caching data and is only used in a limited capacity since we only are fetching one thing.

 ## Improvements